 Community College

-If you consider your other options and decide you still want to have a traditional college experience, then a community college is the way to go.
+If you consider your other options and decide you still want to have a traditional college experience, then a community college can be the way to go.
 A community college is a two-year college that provides post-graduate education.
 You can graduate with an associate degree or a postgraduate certificate.

 Pros of a Community College

 - Fewer college costs.
-A community college is much more affordable than a university.
-If the tuition fee is still a burden for you, you can find out what financial assistance options are available.
+A community college can be much more affordable than a university, as of 2024.3 If the tuition fee is still a burden for you, you can find out what financial assistance options are available.

 - Shorter time.
-Community college students have the advantage of graduating earlier as the programs run for two years at most.
+Community college students have the advantage of graduating earlier, as the programs typically run for two years instead of four.

 - Flexible schedules.
-Community college classes are fewer than those in universities, and some colleges even offer the option of evening classes.
-This means that if you have a full-time job you can plan accordingly.
+Some community college classes offer the option of evening classes.
+This means that if you have a full-time job, you can plan accordingly.

 Cons of a Community College

 - Fewer course options.
-When compared to universities, community colleges have fewer course options to choose from.
-Your knowledge-earning opportunities may be limited as a result.
+When compared to universities, community colleges may have fewer course options to choose from, as of 2025.4 Your knowledge-earning opportunities may be limited as a result.

 Should You Go Back to School at 35?

-Yes, you should absolutely go back to school at 35.
-There are no age restrictions for going back to college or getting a second bachelor’s degree.
-Even if it feels overwhelming, give yourself time to adjust as you will soon learn what works well for you.
-Whether you decide on a four-year college, a vocational tech school, or online programs, acquiring additional education is a great stepping stone to a successful career.
+There are no age restrictions for going back to school or getting a second bachelor’s degree.
+Even if it feels overwhelming, give yourself time to adjust, as you will soon learn what works well for you.
+Whether you decide on a four-year college, a vocational tech school, or online programs, acquiring additional education can be a stepping stone to a successful career.

 Going Back to College at 35 FAQ

-You know college is for you if you want to pursue it, it aligns with your professional, educational, or personal goals, and an alternative to college wouldn’t suffice.
+You know college is for you if it aligns with your professional, financial, educational, and/or personal goals.

-A college refers to an institution offering undergraduate education while a university offers both undergraduate and graduate degrees.
-Though often used interchangeably, there is a difference between the two.
+Though often used interchangeably, college refers to an institution offering undergraduate education, while a university offers both undergraduate and graduate degrees.

 A college semester is usually between 12 and 16 weeks.
 Academic years typically have two semesters, one in the spring and one in the fall.
 However, many institutions also have summer and winter semesters that are much shorter, usually lasting only a few weeks.